 - Avoid driving a motor vehicle for the rest of the day.

 - If you encounter any issues or abnormalities, please call our office.

-We can help you relax with intravenous sedation during your dental treatments.
-Call Johns Family & Implant Dentistry at 931-528-6547.
+If you need dental care but have concerns about injections or heavy sedation Johns Family & Implant Dentistry can help you relax with intravenous sedation during your dental treatments.
+Call us at 931-528-6547.